runxinghuan/tp/docs/team/henrygan138.md

 #### New Feature: Player Class Design and Implementation
 - **What it does**:
-    - Utilizes Object-Oriented Programming (OOP) and ArrayLists to manage dynamic data.
+    - Utilizes Object-Oriented Programming and ArrayLists to manage dynamic data, offers a fundamental skeleton structure for NUSFC's other implementations
-    - Designs and implements essential game functions, establishes the parent `Player` class, and outlines inheritance for `BeginnerSkillPlayer`, `MediumSkillPlayer`, and `ExpertSkillPlayer`.
+    - Designs structure and implements functions through the parent `Player` class, and its inheritance for `BeginnerSkillPlayer`, `MediumSkillPlayer`, and `ExpertSkillPlayer`.
-    - Develops the upgrade mechanism, detailing attributes including power and skills which influence the player's shooting experience and create differentiated user experiences.
+    - Develops the upgrade mechanism so that create differentiated user experiences.
-- **Highlights**: This feature improves the project development by providing a scalable and polymorphic approach to player management, enhancing adaptability to accommodate new features.
+- **Highlights**: This feature improves the project development by providing a scalable and polymorphic approach to player management, and offering an interface for team's adding functions

+#### New Feature: Shoot
+- **What it does**:
+  - Allows users to control the player and execute shooting actions via command line inputs.
+  - Design player's attributes power and skills that impact the shooting mechanics through diverse shooting direction and different shooting quality
+  - Integrates with the `AIGoalKeeper` and `Difficulty` functions to simulate varied gameplay challenges.
+- **Highlights**:
+  - This feature is essential for creating a realistic gameplay experience.
+It allows the game to simulate a true penalty shootout scenario, where user choices and player attributes affect each shot's outcome.
+  - Provides users the ability to customize their players and tailor the gaming experience, using simplest commands to set game dynamics and difficulty.

 #### Enhancement: UI Improvements for Goal Screen
 - **What it does**: